Dolly Parton's Success and Achievements in Timeline

 On November 8, 2007, Dolly Parton received the Woodrow Wilson Award for Public Service from the Woodrow Wilson International Center for Scholars of the Smithsonian Institution at a ceremony in Nashville.

-May 8, 2009: Honorary Doctorate from University of Tennessee, Knoxville
+May 8, 2009: Honorary Doctorate from University of Tennessee

-On May 8, 2009, Dolly Parton delivered the commencement speech at the University of Tennessee, Knoxville's College of Arts and Sciences graduation ceremony and received an honorary Doctor of Humane Letters from the university.
-This was only the second honorary degree given by the university.
+On May 8, 2009, Dolly Parton delivered the commencement speech at the University of Tennessee, Knoxville's College of Arts and Sciences graduation ceremony, where she also received an honorary Doctor of Humane Letters from the university.

 On November 16, 2010, Dolly Parton accepted the Liseberg Applause Award, the theme park industry's most prestigious honor, on behalf of Dollywood theme park during a ceremony held at IAAPA Attractions Expo 2010 in Orlando, Florida.

-In 2011, Dolly Parton received a Lifetime Achievement Grammy Award.
+In 2011, Dolly Parton received a Lifetime Achievement Grammy Award, adding to her total of 11 Grammy Awards and 55 nominations.

-2018: Second Star on the Hollywood Walk of Fame and Guinness World Records
+2018: Second Star on Hollywood Walk of Fame

-In 2018, Dolly Parton received a second star on the Hollywood Walk of Fame alongside Linda Ronstadt and Emmylou Harris and was recognized in the Guinness World Records for holding records related to Billboard's Hot Country Songs Chart.
+In 2018, Dolly Parton received a second star on the Hollywood Walk of Fame, inducted alongside Linda Ronstadt and Emmylou Harris in recognition of their work as a trio.
+Parton was also recognized in the Guinness World Records for holding records for the Most Decades with a Top 20 hit and Most Hits on Billboard's Hot Country Songs Chart by a Female Artist.

 In 2020, Dolly Parton received a Grammy award for her collaboration with For King & Country on their song, "God Only Knows".